 The upcoming presidential election may hinge on which candidate the public believes can best fix the nation’s struggling economy.
 Mitt Romney, the Republican candidate, has repeatedly promoted his track record as a successful businessman; that his financial experience makes him the best candidate for this responsibility.

-Many disagree with this premise, and point to Bain’s handling of GSI as a prime example of its disproportionately profit-centric approach.
+Many disagree with this premise and point to Bain’s handling of GSI as a prime example of its disproportionately profit-centric approach.
 Specifically highlighted was Bain’s willingness to fire workers and cut benefits while ensuring it made a sizable profit.

-Former union executive David Foster believes that, in general, private equity firms like Bain sometime follow an unethical and unsustainable economic path to cultivate profits.
+Former union executive David Foster believes that, in general, private equity firms like Bain sometimes follow an unethical and unsustainable economic path to cultivate profits.
 “There’s nothing ennobling about this model and certainly nothing about job creation,” he said.
 “They took as much out as fast as they could.
 It was finding a way to dip your hand in cookie jar when nobody was looking and eat your fill.”

 He continued: “It certainly says to me about Romney that he doesn’t have the kind of values I want sitting in the White House.
 GST steel was built up over lifetimes.
 He pulled money out of the company and walked away from his obligations.
 Bain looked at the risk and walked away from it.’